CollinFowel/MusikVcgV2/README.md

 If you donlt like to play in linked channel:
  1. Get your channel ID.
- 2. Rename your group to: Channel Music: your_channel_id
+ 2. Rename your group to: `Channel Music:your_channel_id`
- 3. Add @SNFMusicBot as Channel admin with full perms
+ 3. Add [@DaisyXBot](t.me/DaisyXbot) as Channel admin with full perms
- 4. add helper to channel
+ 4. Add helper to channel
  5. Simply send commands in your group.

 ### Commands for Sudo Users ⚔️
 - `/userbotleaveall` - remove assistant from all chats